Skip to content

 Stablecoins and the GENIUS Act

-A major milestone came in mid-2025 when Congress passed the Guiding and Establishing National Innovation for U.S. Stablecoins Act, or GENIUS Act.
-This law sets federal rules for payment stablecoins, which are digital tokens designed to keep a stable value compared to traditional currencies.
+One key development occurred in mid-2025 when Congress passed legislation called the Guiding and Establishing National Innovation for U.S. Stablecoins Act, or GENIUS Act for short.
+This act established federal regulations for payment stablecoins.
+Payment stablecoins are digital assets intended to maintain a fixed value relative to legacy fiat currencies.

 • Mandatory full reserve backing for payment stablecoins